-Now that you are aware of the most common snakes without teeth, surviving in the world with these creatures should become easier.
+Now that you are aware of the most common snakes without teeth, living in the world with these creatures should become easier.
 By having a working knowledge of the differences between fangs and teeth, you’ll be more aware of which snakes pose a threat in the wild.
-No matter which types of snake you come in contact with, proceed with caution.
-Snakes are wild creatures and should be treated as such when approached in their environment.
+No matter which type of snake you come in contact with, though, proceed with caution.
+Snakes are wild creatures and should be treated as such when approached in their natural environment.

 - Learn more about: 10 Snakes Found in North Carolina